 xia2 [options] [/directory/where/images/are]

 The following data analysis programs can either be run through a local terminal or in a Data Processing console (accessed by clicking on the icon on the desktop of the user workstation at the beamline or NX session).
-In some cases, speed will be improved by running in a data processing console, but some features of these programs are only accessible locally (for example, model building with Phenix).
+In some cases, speed will be improved by running in a data processing console.
+Some features, such as those which include a graphical UI, will only run locally.

 You may also wish to make use of the hkl2map application